 Emissions

 The most significant pollutants from this process are certain heavy metals (e.g. Pb, Cu, Cd, Cr, Ni and Hg).
-A variety of organic compounds, including PCDD/Fs, chlorobenzenes, chloroethylenes and polycyclic aromatic hydrocarbons (PAHs), are present in hospital waste or can be formed during the combustion and post-combination processes.
+A variety of organic compounds, including PCDD/Fs, chlorobenzenes, chloroethylenes and polycyclic aromatic hydrocarbons (PAHs), are present in clinical waste or can be formed during the combustion and post-combination processes.
 Organics in the flue gas can exist in the vapour phase or can be condensed or absorbed on fine particulates.

 Other pollutants released are sulphur oxides (SOx), nitrogen oxides (NOx), volatile organic compounds (non-methane VOCs and methane (CH4)), carbon monoxide (CO), carbon dioxide (CO2) and nitrous oxide (N2O).